isage/Adrenaline/cef/popcorn/README.md

  - M33 Team: For bits of code
  - TheFl0w: For starting Adrenaline
- - ARK-4 Team: For help and camaraderie.
+ - ARK CFW Team: For help and camaraderie.
 And the idea of external config

 ## License